bodo-ai/Bodo/docs/source/programming_with_bodo/bodo_parallelism/bodo_parallelism_basics.rst

 One can distribute data manually by *scattering* data from one process to all processes with scatterv.
 Currently, bodo.scatterv only supports scattering from rank 0.
-When used outside of JIT code, it is required that the argument is None for all ranks except rank 0.
+When used outside of JIT code, it is recommended that the argument is None for all ranks except rank 0.
 For example:

 .. code:: ipython3